 Emails are a vital part of doing business and are considered public records under the Public Records Act 1973.
 Emails enable exchange of ideas, enactment of decisions and support collaboration between an increasingly dispersed workforce.
 In government, some emails also provide evidence essential for accountability and should be preserved as public records into the future.

-Since the late 1990’s, the Victorian Government (VG) has used the Lotus Notes (LN) email application as a principal communication tool both internally and externally.
-Key actions and decisions of public officers are captured in the email, it is a primary repository of VG records.
+Since the late 1990’s, the Victorian Government has used the Lotus Notes email application as a principal communication tool both internally and externally.
+Key actions and decisions of public officers are captured in the email, it is a primary repository of Victorian Government records.

-In its current proprietary format and accumulated (online and Linear Tape-Open) storage volumes, access and retrieval of emails for the purpose of analysis and evidence of decisions can be difficult, expensive and time consuming.
-Meaning its value as an information source cannot be fully realised.
+In its current proprietary format and accumulated (online and Linear Tape-Open) storage volumes, access, and retrieval of emails for the purpose of analysis and evidence of decisions can be difficult, expensive and time consuming.
+This means its value as an information source cannot be fully realised.

-This compromises the VG’s reputation for transparency and accountability and poses a risk to current administration, as well as creates potential gap in the documented memory of Victoria.
+This compromises the Victorian Government’s reputation for transparency and accountability and poses a risk to current administration, as well as creates potential gap in the documented memory of Victoria.

 About the project

-Public Record Office Victoria (PROV) is undertaking a project to develop and test solutions to appropriately capture, store, appraise and dispose of LN email accumulations.
+Public Record Office Victoria (PROV) is undertaking a project to develop and test solutions to appropriately capture, store, appraise and dispose of Lotus Notes email accumulations.